Proven-Paradox/shaper-system/Handbook.md

 Cost: 2 MP
 Effect: The target regains HP equal to a die roll.
 If you also use your Minor action, add another die to the amount healed.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 6 MP to increase the number of dice healed by 1.
-This is a total of 2d10 healing normally, or 3d10 healing with the Careful action.
+This is a total of 2 dice of healing normally, or 3 dice of healing with the Careful action.
 When used this way, this Ability counts as a Tier 2 Ability.
 Description: A basic healing ability done at a distance.
 This can represent shouting encouraging words, throwing or launching a syringe filled with a medical concoction, channeling life energy into a target to restore their vitality, and other restorative methods.

 #### Heavy Strike